FarmonApp/farmonapp.github.io/docs/Agronomic Practices/Nutrient and Water Management.en.md

 # Water Management

 While camelina is drought-tolerant, it benefits from light irrigation at key stages, such as post-sowing, rosette stage, and flowering, to optimize yield.
+Camelina does not like to be waterlogged so plan to plant in fields that do no have this issue.

 - **Drought Tolerance**: Camelina can thrive with little water, but strategic irrigation boosts yields.